LoRose2/LoRose2.github.io/README.md

 ### Hi there

+I am currently a student at SIUE majoring in Mathematics with a concentration in Actuarial Science

 <!--
 **LoRose2/LoRose2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.